Delhi govt launches 'Mathematics Winter Camp' for city schools | Education

 The initiative is expected to supplement the classroom content, improve the learning level of the Class-9 students, act as a brief exam-focused revision and enable students to address foundational concepts.

-The camp will be an opportunity to work on the challenges faced throughout the academic year and the Class-9 students will be provided with additional learning support to strengthen the foundational concepts, Delhi government Advisor Reena Gupta said.
+The camp will be an opportunity to work on the challenges faced throughout the academic year and the Class-9 students of the schools run by the city government will be provided with additional learning support to strengthen the foundational concepts, Delhi government Advisor Reena Gupta said.

 She said the camp was launched as a small-scale pilot project.